zmahfuz0613/react-components-functional/readme.md

 Throughout class we have separated HTML, CSS and Javascript.
 * With components, the lines between those three become a bit blurry.
 * Instead, we organize our web apps according to small, reusable components that define their own content, presentation and behavior.
+This means often having all 3 languages in the same file.

 What does a component look like?
 Let's start with a simple "Hello World" example...